 This is Canada’s only anglophone master’s program in the discipline.
 Museological theory and in-depth discussion about critical issues fuel the exploration of collections, curatorship, digital heritage, museum education, programming and management.

 Before you apply, it is recommended that you attend an Info Day / Tour / Admissions Event for Master’s candidates in order to make an informed decision and learn about the various concentrations and program options.
 Tours, led by senior students, are also available.
-For an overview of the iSchool and our Master’s degree programs view/download the 2017 iSchool Viewbook.
+For an overview of the Faculty of Information and our Master’s degree programs view/download the 2020 Faculty of Information Handbook.

 Application Dates & Deadlines (MMSt)

-The online application form, including payment of the application fee, and all supporting documents must be submitted by January 31, 2017 to be considered for entrance awards.
-It is the responsibility of applicants to notify referees of any deadlines earlier than the May 15th supporting document deadline noted below, if they wish to be considered for awards.
+The online application form, including payment of the application fee, and all supporting documents must be submitted by January 31, 2020 to be considered for entrance awards and/or scholarships. *Based on academic merit, minimum A- average

 Regular deadline for submission of the online application and payment of the application fee.